cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/9_setup_docker.md

 WORKDIR /app

 COPY . .
-RUN mvn clean package
+RUN mvn clean install

 # run stage
-FROM openjdk:17-jdk-slim
+FROM tomcat:10.0.27-jre17

-WORKDIR /app

-COPY --from=build /app/target  target
+COPY --from=build /app/target/demo-1.0-SNAPSHOT.war $CATALINA_HOME/webapps/jsp-demo.war

-EXPOSE 8080
-ENTRYPOINT ["java", "-jar", "target/jsp-demo-jar-with-dependencies.jar"]
 ```

 This file performs following actions:

-1. Pulls a maven image from DockerHub that contains all your configuration required to build your applicaitons
+1. Pulls a maven image from DockerHub that contains all your configuration required to build your applications
 2. Sets a working director named app
 3. COPY everything from your current path (.) to the Docker working director (.)
 4. Compiles and packages your code, similar to what you do on your local environment that creates a target folder.
-5. Pulls a Java Image from DockerHub to provide java runtime to run your application
+5. Pulls a Tomcat Image from DockerHub to provide java runtime and tomcat server to run your application
-6. Copy the target folder from your build stage (step 4) to the work directory
+6. Copy the war from the target folder from your build stage (step 4) to the webapps  directory of tomcat server
 7. Expose port 8080, when your application start, the embedded tomcat container sets port 8080.
-8. Run the jar using java -jar command as previously seen.

 To build this docker image on your local machine, the docker application must be running.
 Else you will face an error.
 To build the docker image, run below command